inet-framework/inet/doc/src/developers-guide/ch-physicallayer.rst

 layer.
 The most important difference lies in the trade-off between performance versus accuracy.
 In order to support the different trade-offs the physical layer is designed to be scalable with respect to the simulated level of detail.
-In other words, it’s scalable from high-performance less accurate simulations to high fidelity slower simulations.
+In other words, it is scalable from high-performance less accurate simulations to high fidelity slower simulations.